 Littering can severely damage nature as debris such as plastics emit harmful substances for many years which impacts vegetation, water and wildlife.
 Animals can be harmed by eating litter which can actually cause suffocation, digestive issues and even starvation.
 For example, plastic bags and cigarette butts can emit toxic substances for hundreds of years.
 Also, it doesn’t look very nice.
 So, you can really make a difference by following the advice below.

-Reindeer, foxes, ptarmigan (grouse), birds of prey, lemmings, lynx, wolverines and bears are just a selection of the animals that reside here.
+Reindeer, foxes, ptarmigan (grouse), birds of prey, lemmings, lynx, wolverines and moose are just a selection of the animals that you can catch a glimpse of here.
 It is important to leave them alone and give them the space they need, especially from April to June as this is mating season and many of the animals will give birth to and raise their young during this period.

 - Keep your dog leashed at all times.
-Even the most obedient four-legged friend can react unexpectdly in a new environment.
-And even the smallest of our beloved mongrels can suddenly imagene that they’re big enough to hunt for deer or moose.
+Even the most obedient four-legged friend can react unexpectedly in a new environment.
+And even the smallest of our beloved mongrels can suddenly imagine that they’re big enough to hunt for deer or moose.